Restoration Recovery outpatient addiction treatment logo

 Same-week appointments on Tuesday and Thursday

 Most Cleveland patients are seen within the same week they call.
 No six-week waitlists, no endless phone tag.
 The clinic runs Tuesday and Thursday from 9:00 am to 4:30 pm — which means there's a same-week slot on one of those two days for the vast majority of new intakes.
-Your first visit is a 60-to-120-minute evaluation with intake, counseling, and a doctor — and if clinically appropriate, a same-day Suboxone prescription.
+Your first visit is a 2-to-3-hour evaluation with intake, counseling, and a doctor — and a same-day Suboxone prescription.
 Sublocade injections are ordered during the first visit and administered at a follow-up.

 Keep your job, your family, your home